I have severe attacks, and sometimes I throw up…what can I do?

 If you throw up only after you have had the attack for some time, you may still be able to take pills to treat your attack if you take them early in the attack so that they have time to get absorbed.

 With your migraine medication, you can take medication to reduce your nausea and prevent vomiting early in your attack.
 Here are some options to discuss with your healthcare provider:

 Dimenhydrinate (Gravol): Usual dose 50 mg.
 An over-the-counter option.
 It may cause somnolence (which is sometimes welcome).

 Domperidone: Usual dose of 10 mg.
 It is not an anti-nausea, but it promotes the natural movements of the stomach and may help the symptoms.

 Prochlorperazine (Stemetil): Usual dose is 10 mg.
 It can be helpful, although it may have more side effects than the medications mentioned above, including lowering blood pressure.

 Odansetron (Zofran): 4 to 8 mg can be used.
 It exists in a dissolving film.
 Zofran is costly but very effective and usually well tolerated.

 Wafers and dissolving forms

-- Zomig and Maxalt exist in this form that melts with very little saliva.
+- Zomig and Maxalt exist in this form that melts with a little saliva.
 You do not need to take water with them.
-Maxalt tastes like mint, and Zomig like orange.
-Some people have difficulty with those flavors.
+Maxalt tastes like mint, and Zomig tastes like orange.
+Some people have difficulty with those flavors

 - Cambia is a diclofenac powder that is mixed with water.
 It tastes like mint and aniseed (some hate it, some like it).